Uberspace/lab/source/guide_onionservice.rst

 Backup
 ======

-The folder ``~/tor/onionservice`` should be backed up.
+The folder ``~/onionservice`` should be backed up.
 It contains the long-term identity keys for the onion service, which are randomly generated when starting tor for the first time.
 When the keys are lost, the .onion domain is lost.

 ----

-Tested with Loremipsum 1.22.1, Uberspace 7.1.1

 .. author_list::